Lea Gardens for sale in Shetland

 Shetland offers stunning scenery, sandy beaches, cliff walks, wildlife, and midsummer sun.

-Please note prospective buyers with a background in ornamental horticulture are given preference.
 For more information about the garden and property, please see information below or email vendor Rosa at email@example.com.

 Slide show of house and garden